Gabriel Arias Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.
+- The pitching staff for the Twins has a collective 9.7 K/9, the second-best in MLB.

-- The Twins have a 3.42 team ERA that ranks second across all MLB pitching staffs.
+- The Twins have a 3.43 team ERA that ranks second among all league pitching staffs.

-- The Twins allow the sixth-fewest home runs in baseball (55 total, 0.9 per game).
+- The Twins give up the sixth-fewest home runs in baseball (57 total, one per game).

-- His most recent appearance came on Monday against the Houston Astros, when the righty threw six innings, surrendering two earned runs while giving up four hits.
+- His last time out was on Wednesday against the Houston Astros, when the right-hander tossed four innings, surrendering five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.